 Fiscal sponsors are nonprofits that advance the public benefit by facilitating the development and growth of charitable, mission-driven activities.
 According to the directory for these organizations, 247+ fiscal sponsors operate in the United States, most of them supporting the arts.
 Film and video projects are a major subcategory, with education next with 146 projects, followed closely by youth development at 137, and children, youth and families at 125, a snug third.
 Tarbuton conforms with the guidelines of the National Network of Fiscal Sponsors.
 Fiscal sponsorship allows projects to solicit and receive tax deductible donations from individuals and gifts from foundations without having to create a 501(c)(3) non-profit corporation.
 The Tarbuton is a 501(c)(3) and an independent not-for-profit organization.

-3. What kinds of projects do you sponsor?
+3. What kinds of projects do you support?

-We sponsor events, short-term, and long-term projects for individuals and organizations focused on the Jewish community.
+We support events, short-term, and long-term projects for individuals and organizations focused on the Jewish community.
 As a fiscal sponsor, the Tarbuton serves as a non-profit tax-exempt umbrella organization that accepts and administers contributions made to select projects.

 We sponsor any Jewish project that aligns with the Tarbuton mission and benefits the public.
 Tarbuton has a soft spot for Israeli and Jewish projects that benefit the community through arts and culture, any projects defined as Jewish outreach, Jewish or Israeli community engagement, building Jewish identity and/or advancing Jewish values will generally be aligned.
 In particular we like to sponsor: Arts and culture, education, after-school and Sunday programs, Hebrew language instruction, camps, festivals, holiday events and performances.